Detroit Beach, Michigan

-Detroit Beach is an unincorporated community and census-designated place (CDP) in Monroe County in the U.S. state of Michigan.
-The population was 1,957 at the 2020 census.
+Detroit Beach is a census-designated place (CDP) and unincorporated community in Monroe County, Michigan, United States.
+The population was 1,957 as of the 2020 census, and was estimated at 2,771 in 2024.
 As an unincorporated community, Detroit Beach has no legal autonomy of its own.
 The CDP is located within Frenchtown Charter Township along the shores of Lake Erie.